 Laurence is a comedy writer and performer with extensive experience in radio, television and theatre.

 After winning the British Comedy Award and the Sony Gold Award as one of the head writers of Dead Ringers (BBC Radio 4), he went on to write and script edit for the show when it transferred to BBC Two.
-He continues to do so for the ongoing radio show.
+He continues to do so for the ongoing radio show, which just won the Chortle Award for Radio.

 Laurence was head writer and script editor on Look Away Now (BBC Radio 4), the sports comedy show hosted by Garry Richardson and also wrote for the multi-award-winning That Mitchell and Webb Sound and The Sunday Format (BBC Radio 4).
 He has also created two acclaimed Radio 4 sitcoms: Rigor Mortis, set in the world of pathology and starring Peter Davison, which ran for three series and Safety Catch, starring Darren Boyd as a reluctant arms dealer, which garnered praise and controversy in equal measure when it debuted in 2007 and had two further series.
 Laurence’s TV writing credits include The Armstrong and Miller Show (BBC One), The Omid Djalili Show (BBC One) and Alistair McGowan’s Big Impression (BBC One).